On non-orientable surfaces in 4-manifolds: The Gabai light-bulb theorem for non-orientable surfaces

 \section{The Gabai light-bulb theorem for non-orientable surfaces}

 Recently Gabai proved the following theorem, see \cite[Theorem 9.7]{Ga}.

 \begin{theorem}[Gabai, \cite{Ga}] Let $X$ be an orientable $4$-manifold such that $\pi_1(X)$ has no $2$-torsion.
-Two homotopic embedded $G$-inessential orientable surfaces $S_0$ and $S_1$ with common transverse sphere $G$ are ambiently isotopic via an isotopy that fixes the transverse sphere pointwise. \end{theorem}
+Two homotopic embedded $G$-inessential orientable surfaces $S_0$ and $S_1$ with common geometric dual $G$ are ambiently isotopic via an isotopy that fixes the geometric dual pointwise. \end{theorem}

-We prove the Gabai result is still true for non-orientable surfaces as well, provided that the normal Euler numbers of the surfaces agree. \begin{remark} If a surface $S$ has a transverse sphere, then $S$ is ordinary.
-Thus the Brown invairant does not play a role in this theorem. \end{remark} The idea of the proof is to use the splitting theorem (Theorem~\ref{th:1a}) to reduce the general case of possibly non-orientable surfaces $S_0$ and $S_1$ to the case of orientable surfaces by representing $S_0$ and $S_1$ as internal connected sums of orientable surfaces $S_0'$ and $S_1'$ with unknotted projective planes.
+In this section we prove Theorem~\ref{th:6b}, which asserts that the Gabai result is still true for non-orientable surfaces as well, provided that the normal Euler numbers of the surfaces agree. \begin{remark} If a surface $S$ has a geometric dual, then $S$ is ordinary.
+Thus the Brown invariant does not play a role in this theorem. \end{remark} The idea of the proof is to use the splitting theorem (Theorem~\ref{th:1a}) to reduce the general case of possibly non-orientable surfaces $S_0$ and $S_1$ to the case of orientable surfaces by representing $S_0$ and $S_1$ as internal connected sums of orientable surfaces $S_0'$ and $S_1'$ with unknotted projective planes.
 As examples in \S\ref{s:nu} show, in general the surfaces $S_0'$ and $S_1'$ may not even be homotopic.
 Lemma \ref{ag1sk} below shows that we may assume that the surfaces agree away from an open ball.
-For surfaces meeting the conclusion of Lemma \ref{ag1sk}, we prove Lemma \ref{nhs} ensuring that there is a splitting such that the surfaces $S_0'$ and $S_1'$ are homotopic.
+For surfaces meeting the conclusion of Lemma \ref{ag1sk}, we prove Lemma \ref{nhs1} and Lemma~\ref{nhs} ensuring that there is a splitting such that the surfaces $S_0'$ and $S_1'$ are homotopic.

-\begin{lemma} Let $S_0$ and $S_1$ be regularly homotopic surfaces in a $4$-manifold $X$.
-Then there exist a surface $S_2$ in $X$ and a neighborhood $U$ of a point in $S_0$ such that $S_0$ agrees with $S_2$ on the complement of $U$, and $S_2$ is regularly homotopic to $S_0$ by a homotopy that is constant on the complement of $U$, and $S_1$ is isotopic to $S_2$. \end{lemma}
+\begin{lemma} Let $S_0$ and $S_1$ be regularly homotopic surfaces embedded in a $4$-manifold $X$.
+Then there exist an embedded surface $S_2$ in $X$ and a regular neighborhood $U$ of a point in $S_0$ such that $S_0$ agrees with $S_2$ on the complement of $U$, and $S_2$ is regularly homotopic to $S_0$ by a homotopy that is constant on the complement of $U$, and $S_1$ is isotopic to $S_2$. \end{lemma}

 \begin{proof} Let $R:I\times S_0\to X$ be a regular homotopy with $R_0(S_0)=S_0$ and $R_1(S_0)=S_1$.
 By Remark~\ref{rk:1s}, we may assume that $R$ restricts to an isotopy in a neighborhood of a $1$-skeleton of $S_0$ with complement an open disk $U$.
 By the isotopy extension theorem, there is an ambient isotopy $J:I\times X\to X$ that agrees with $R$ restricted to $S_0\backslash U$.
 Clearly, the surface $S_2:=J_1^{-1}(S_1)$ is isotopic to $S_1$, and $S_0$ agrees with $S_2$ in the complement to $U$.
 The required regular homotopy of $S_0$ to $S_2$ fixing the complement of $U$ is given by $\hat R_t(x):=J_t^{-1}\circ R_t(x)$. \end{proof}